 Rosie also has clinical negligence experience, advising both claimants and the NHSLA on a range of liability, causation and quantum issues.
 Rosie has also assisted Neil Block QC in advising on liability and causation issues on a clinical negligence matter on the Isle of Man, as well as assisting Judith Ayling on substantial clinical negligence claims, including a significant claim for delayed diagnosis of infection involving complex medical evidence.
 She was also instructed as a junior in the Paterson litigation.

 Rosie has lately undertaken a number of Special Educational Needs hearings before the First-Tier Tribunal in relation to s.51 CFA 2014 appeals regarding Education Health and Care Plans.
-Rosie successfully appeared for Northamptonshire County Council in July and persuaded the Tribunal that the school proposed by parents was not suitable to provide for the pupil’s needs, particularly in relation to particular sensory disability needs and differentiation of the curriculum.
+She has growing experience in both working with and cross-examining Educational Psychologists, Speech and Language Therapists, Occupational Therapists, and teaching staff.
+In July 2018, Rosie successfully appeared for Northamptonshire County Council, persuading the Tribunal that the school proposed by parents was not suitable to provide for the pupil’s needs, particularly in relation to particular sensory disability needs and differentiation of the curriculum.

 Rosie’s experience of mental health work includes representing applicant patients and respondent hospital trusts before Mental Health Tribunal at appeals against detention under s.2 and s.3 MHA 1983.
 Rosie has also drafted numerous challenges under s.21A MCA 2005 to detention under Deprivations of Liberty Safeguards authorisations.